This article helps you:

 Yes, but Warehouse Metrics are most powerful when combined with behavioral events.
 You can create metric-only charts if needed.

 Profiles sync current user attributes.
-Warehouse Metrics sync time-series numeric values that can be aggregated, used as experiment goals, and visualized over time.
+Warehouse Metrics sync time-series numeric values that you can combine, use as experiment goals, and visualize over time.

 November 10th, 2025